levalyukov/preco-app/readme.md

 # Preco Web App

 PrecoApp - Application that allows you to get schedule of the Ural Regional College groups.
-This web application is a direct evolution of **[telegram-bot-parser](https://github.com/levalyukov/telegram-bot-parser)**.

 > [!NOTE]
 > This application is a learning exercise.
 Consequently, some implementation choices may reflect that learning process rather than production-grade best practices.
 It's my first project combining React, TypeScript, and various libraries